ChocoLlamaModel/ChocoLlama/README.md

 This project has been made possible through a Tier-1 compute grant from [Vlaams Supercomputer Centrum](https://www.vscentrum.be/) (grant of apx.
 40K GPU hours (NVIDIA A100-80GB)).

-If you found this repository useful for your research, kindly cite XXX.
+If you found this repository useful for your research, kindly cite [our paper on ArXiv](https://arxiv.org/pdf/2412.07633).